Security & Privacy

 The credit union will collect personal information by reasonable and lawful means, and will not mislead members about the purpose for which information is being collected.
 We always disclose with our members what the purposes for which we collect, use, disclose and process personal information is for.

 We will only ask for personal information relevant to our business relationship with you.
-So, when you apply for one of our products or services we may ask for:
+So, when you apply for membership and one of our products or services we may ask for:

 - information that identifies you, such as: your name; date of birth; address; occupation as required by law and other contact details;